Winter Minestrone Soup

 - Heat the olive oil in a large pot or Dutch oven over medium heat.
 Add the onion, carrot, parsnip, celery, and pancetta, and cook until the onions are translucent and the vegetables have softened, about 5-8 minutes.
 Add the garlic and sauté 30 seconds.

-- Add the tomatoes, stock, water, bay leaf, and rosemary and bring to a boil.
+- Add the tomatoes, stock, water, bay leaf and rosemary and bring to a boil.

-- Add the farro and cook about 10 minutes.
-Add the sweet potato, beans, and parmesan cheese rind, and simmer about 10-15 more minutes, or until the farro is cooked.
-Toss the kale in during the last 5-10 minutes of cooking to keep it from getting mushy.
+- Add the sweet potato and cook about 10 minutes.
+Add the farro or pasta, beans and parmesan cheese rind, and simmer about 10-15 more minutes, or until the farro or pasta is cooked.

 Notes